-Table 8 shows highest precision and the corresponding error obtained for files A, B, and C when the CSM is employed.
+Table 9 shows highest precision and the corresponding error obtained for the four files when the CSM is employed.
 Files A and C have better precision than file B because their clusters are less complex: files A and C have a FCI around 0.3, whereas file B has a FCI of 1.7 (WO) and 1.1 (W).
+However, the file D obtains a smaller precision than the file B, although its FCI is smaller.